Alan Clarke: Life and career

 Many of the films that Clarke directed from this period are often seen as bleak and lacking redemptive qualities – the 1986 BBC film Christine dealt with teenage drug addiction whilst Road featured a cast of characters in the depressed estates of Northern England.
 Elephant, lasting only 37 minutes, dealt with 'the troubles' in Northern Ireland by featuring a series of shootings with no narrative and minimal dialogue; all were based on accounts of actual sectarian killings that had taken place in Belfast.
 The film took its title from Bernard MacLaverty's description of the troubles as "the elephant in our living room" – a reference to the collective denial of the underlying social problems of Northern Ireland.
 His final production of Al Hunter's The Firm (1989), covered football hooliganism through the lead character played by Gary Oldman, but also explored the politics of Thatcher's Britain.
 Like several of Clarke's previous films, the screening of The Firm as part of BBC 2's Screen Two series was controversial and criticised by some of the British Press as being too violent and sexually explicit.
 Like Christine, Road and Elephant, The Firm was also notable for Clarke's use of the steadicam, partly inspired by its earlier use in films by Stanley Kubrick like The Shining.

 In 1990, Clarke travelled to America in order to pursue the idea of developing a US-based career in filmmaking.
-Prior to his death, he was making initial plans to film Assassination On Embassy Row, later retitled An American Murder, about a murder filmed from the assassin's point-of-view.
-The film never came to fruition partly due to a lack of interest from the major US film studios and Clarke's declining health.
-Another project, a script by David Yallop entitled In God's Name also went unmade as Clarke began radiotherapy for cancer which by that time had spread from his lungs to his spine.
+Prior to his death he was making initial plans to film Assassination On Embassy Row, later retitled An American Murder, about a murder filmed from the assassin's point-of-view.
+The film never came to fruition, partly due to a lack of interest from the major US film studios and Clarke's declining health.
+Another project, a script by David Yallop entitled In God's Name, also went unmade as Clarke began radiotherapy for cancer which by that time had spread from his lungs to his spine.

-In 1991 a documentary on him Director Alan Clarke by Corin Campbell-Hill aired on British TV.
-In 2016, all of Clarke's surviving work for the BBC was released in a 2-part DVD/Blu-Ray collection titled Dissent & Disruption: Alan Clarke at the BBC.
-This set included the first official release of the 1976 documentary Bukovsky alongside interviews with many of Clarke's collaborators and contemporaries.
+In 1991, a documentary on him, Director Alan Clarke by Corin Campbell-Hill, aired on British TV.
+In 2016, all of Clarke's surviving work for the BBC was released in a two-part DVD/Blu-Ray collection titled Dissent & Disruption: Alan Clarke at the BBC.
+This set included the first official release of the 1976 documentary Bukovsky alongside extensive interviews with many of Clarke's collaborators and contemporaries.

-Clarke has inspired others, such as the director Nick Love, to direct films founded upon social realism.
-Love stated that it was watching Clarke's The Firm that motivated him to become a film maker.
+Clarke inspired Nick Love to direct films founded upon social realism.
+Love stated that watching Clarke's The Firm had motivated him to become a filmmaker.

 Personal life

-Clarke died on 24 July 1990 after suffering from lung cancer.
-He was 54.
+Clarke died on 24 July 1990, aged 54, in London, after suffering from lung cancer.

 Clarke's son is Gabriel Clarke, a sports journalist with ITV.
 His daughter is Molly Clarke.